sator-imaging/Unity-Fundamentals/README.md

 =======================
 In this feature, each "update" function has 5 stages, Initialize, Early, Normal, Late and Finalize.
 Initialize and Finalize is designed for system usage, other 3 stages are for casual usage.

-> [!NOTE]
-> For optimization, removing registered action will swap items in list to prevent array reordering.
-> ie. Execution order of stages are promised but registered action order is NOT promised.

 ```csharp
 // create lifecycle behaviour